About the ASHPO

 In order to fulfill these mandates in a manner appropriate to the special conditions with which we are faced here in American Samoa, a comprehensive historic preservation plan has been designed to address individual problem areas within the Program and to set specific objectives toward the goal of alleviating those problems.
 Input from the American Samoa Historical Commission and from the public garnered from annual public meetings have been incorporated into the plan.
 A realistic time frame for meeting those objectives inside a five-year planning cycle is provided with the plan.
 The plan is available to the public upon request.

-The Director and his staff welcome your contributions to the upkeep of Samoa's historic buildings and cultural sites.
+The Director and her staff welcome your contributions to the upkeep of Samoa's historic buildings and cultural sites.

 This website has been financed in part with funds provided by the Historic Preservation Office of the Executive Offices of the Governor, American Samoa Government, through a grant from the U.S. National Park Service, Department of the Interior.
 However, the contents and opinions do not necessarily reflect the views or policies of the Department of the Interior.